shawnbot/aight/README.md

 ## D3 for IE8 <a name="d3-ie8"></a>
 IE8 barfs on [some parts](https://github.com/mbostock/d3/pull/2209) of
 [D3](http://d3js.org)'s JavaScript.
-The included `d3.ie8.js` and minified `d3.ie8.min.js` are IE8-friendly builds of [d3.v3.js](http://d3js.org/d3.v3.js)
+The included `d3.ie8.js` and minified `d3.ie8.min.js` (in the `d3` directory) are IE8-friendly builds of
-with shams for some CSS properties, namely `opacity`.
+[d3.v3.js](http://d3js.org/d3.v3.js) with shams for some CSS properties, namely `opacity`.
 You'll need to tweak your HTML to use these, e.g.:

 ```html
 <!--[if lte IE 9]><script src="aight.js"></script><![endif]-->